Placer deposit: Eluvial placers

 Eluvial placers are deposits of metal formed on hillsides and slopes weathered by rainfall and wind.
 Lighter materials are carried away and weathered leaving concentrations of valuable metals.

 Eluvial placers are typically not large enough to support large scale mining, however in one case in Nevada there has been large scale gold mining operations based on placer deposits at Round Mountain.

 Aeolian placers

 Aeolian placers are valuable minerals found in arid regions freed from their source rock by wind actions.
 Wind erosion leaves a cement like substance in which material like gold are found.
 Wind action blows sand and dirt away leaving the deposits close to the surface.
 Historically, aeolian placers have been mined by hand with simple tools by miners due to the proximity to the surface, and small concentration.

-Aeolian placers are common in Australia, Western United states, where the climate is arid and the ground is relatively level leaving wind as the primary erosion force.
+Aeolian placers are common in Australia and the Western United states, where the climate is arid and the ground is relatively level leaving wind as the primary erosion force.